ESMValGroup/ESMValTool/doc/sphinx/source/introduction.rst

 =======

-Support for ESMValTool can be found here `ESMValTool Discussions page <https://github.com/ESMValGroup/ESMValTool/discussions>`__ where users can open an issue and a member of the `User Engangement Team <mailto:esmvaltool_user_engagement_team@listserv.dfn.de>`_ of ESMValTool will reply as soon as possible.
+Support for ESMValTool can be found here `ESMValTool Discussions page <https://github.com/ESMValGroup/ESMValTool/discussions>`__ where users can open an issue and a member of the `User Engagement Team <mailto:esmvaltool_user_engagement_team@listserv.dfn.de>`_ of ESMValTool will reply as soon as possible.

 .. _mailing-list: